dswesty/Laplace2D/README.md

 Uppercase MPI_ follwed by the capitalized remainder of the subroutine name.
 All floating point variables and floating point constants are encoded as double precision.

+## License
+  All files in this repository were created in under the GPL-2.0 software license and are free for use by the public.